Your Party (UK)

-There have been disputes between the party's key figures regarding how to launch the party, including a contested launch of paid membership, questions of the role of social conservatism in the party, as well as issues regarding gender imbalance and democratic accountability.
+There have been disputes between its key figures regarding how the party should have been launched, including a contested launch of paid membership, questions of the role of social conservatism, as well as issues regarding gender imbalance, dual membership and democratic accountability.
+As of August 2026, the party's leadership is split between Corbyn-led and Sultana-led factions, with Corbyn's faction in effective control.